oyar99/BCOM4006/Tarea5/readme.md

 - `degree_dist.csv` This file contains the degree distribution for the network.
 Each line has two numbers $a$ and $b$.
 This means there are $b$ nodes whose degree is $a$.

-- `density.txt` This file contains the a line describing the density of the graph.
+- `density.txt` This file contains a line describing the density of the graph.

 - `clustering_coeff.csv` This file contains the clustering coefficient for each gene.